oomlout/oomlout_oomp_builder/navigation/hardware/nut/1_mm/locking/part/readme.md

-# Hardware Nut 1 Mm Locking
+# Hardware Nut 1 mm Locking

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base